Amazon Bedrock AgentCore vs ECS Fargate: Choosing Your AI Agent Deployment Strategy

 # Example GitHub Actions for AgentCore

-- name: Update Agent
+- name: Deploy Agent Code

 run: |

-aws bedrock-agent update-agent \
+aws bedrock-agentcore deploy-code \

---agent-id $ \
+--runtime-id $ \

 ECS Fargate Development